U.S. lawmakers query CFTC regulator over stock sales

-WASHINGTON (Reuters) - Two Democratic lawmakers on Friday raised concerns over share sales by an official at a U.S. regulator when his former company was engaged in a takeover battle, saying there had been possible conflicts of interest.
+WASHINGTON, Feb 20 (Reuters) - Two Democratic lawmakers on Friday raised concerns over share sales by an official at a U.S. regulator at a time when his former company was engaged in a takeover battle, saying there had been possible conflicts of interest.

 Chris Giancarlo started work as a member of the Commodity Futures Trading Commission, which oversees futures and swaps trading, in June of last year.
 Before that, he held a senior role at derivatives broker GFI Group Inc.